 Ahhhh the fresh berries of summer!
 Cooked down to a lovely concentrated fruity mash of sweet-tart berrylicious flavor you can spread on muffins, pancakes, biscuits, or freshly baked homemade bread.
 What’s not to love about homemade jam?

 You’ll love this blueberry chia seed jam!
-It is easy to make and is delicious when spread on buttermilk biscuits, white bread toast, cinnamon swirl bread, or on molasses wheat bread.
+Inspired by creamy tasty blueberry chia pudding, this small batch blueberry jam is easy to make and is delicious when spread on buttermilk biscuits, white bread toast, cinnamon swirl bread, or on molasses wheat bread.

 Why small batch jam is just better!